 When a home buyer is in the market for a new home, they usually go to the Architect first, and they are one of many stakeholders in the building of new homes.
 The architect looks after building design, and the engineer says if the design will work in the location and environment.

 The other significant stakeholder is the Builder for the construction of the home.
-There are other interested parties too for fitting out the property with the kitchen, bathroom and also the trades like the electrician to do the wiring, and the plumber to add the pipes and front of wall bathroom products.
+Other interested parties fit out the property with the kitchen, bathroom, and the trades like the electrician to do the wiring and the plumber to add the pipes and front of wall bathroom products.

 The earlier product had a poor reputation

 History repeats or even it is doesn’t it can be used for scaremongering, hence the ease of sharing misinformation about the new prefabricated building and modular homes.